ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-12-restoring-nuget-packages-in-new-csproj-style.md

 But for all this nice stuff one thing seemed a little odd.

-### Why aren't my nuget packages restoring to my Packages folder?
+#### Why aren't my nuget packages restoring to my Packages folder?

-The new location for nuget packages to get restored to is under `%USERPROFILE%\.nuget\packages`.
+Packages are now restored to `%USERPROFILE%\.nuget\packages`.

 I guess the reasoning behind this makes sence.
 I mean, why do you need to have multiple copies of the same packages across your development machine?

 Maybe I've just been burned too many times in the past but I sort of got to like the local `/Packages` cache.
 The exercise of deleting your `/bin`, `/obj` and `/Packages` folders when something's playing up all of a sudden becomes just that